 If a support person does not act following the set limitations, they will be warned.
 If noncompliance persists, the support person must leave the meeting.
-To maintain fairness, impartiality, and the integrity of the investigative process, a support person cannot be an individual directly involved in the investigation, including a Complainant, Respondent, Witness, Hearing Panelist, Investigator, or any other person materially involved in the case.
-Supervisors are not permitted to be a support person for a direct or indirect subordinate or in the supervising line of authority up to and including a cabinet member.
+To maintain fairness, impartiality, and the integrity of the investigative process, a support person cannot be directly involved in the investigation, including a Complainant, Respondent, Witness, Hearing Panelist, Investigator, or any other person materially involved in the case.
+Supervisors are not permitted to support a direct or indirect subordinate or in the supervising line of authority up to and including a cabinet member.